Birational morphisms and Poisson moduli spaces: Poisson moduli spaces

 \begin{rems} With this in mind, we define a {\em symplectic leaf} of $\Spl_X$ to be the subspace corresponding to some fixed derived restriction, or more generally a union of components of such a subspace. \end{rems}

 \begin{rems} Of course, this continues to hold when $X$ has symplectic fibers (subject to the technical condition that $\Pic^0(X)$ is smooth), with $\Spl_X$ itself smooth and symplectic.
 (See, e.g., Chapter 10 of \cite{HuybrechtsD/LehnM:1997}.)
-The arguments below encounter difficulties in the symplectic case, however. \end{rems}
+The arguments below encounter difficulties in the symplectic case, however.
+The claim fails when $X$ is birational to a quasi-standard surface. \end{rems}

 \begin{rems} Since the biderivation can be defined over an arbitrary base, and the further conditions to be a Poisson structure are closed on the base, we conclude that $\Spl_{X/S}$ is Poisson for any Poisson surface over a reduced scheme $S$, such that no fiber of $X$ is symplectic.
 The claim for the symplectic leaves is harder to generalize, mainly since it is no longer true in general that conditions of the form $M|^{\dL}_{C_\alpha}\cong M^\cdot_\alpha$ are locally closed.
 It appears the correct condition to place on a family $M^\cdot_\alpha$ over a reduced base is that it can be represented by a two-term perfect complex, and that